Lecithin

 Instant Products

-- Improves dissolution of agglomerated powder into solution with minimal agitation
+- Facilitates rapid wetting and dispersion of agglomerated powder with minimal agitation

 Dietary Supplements